 Average Hospital Stay

 You will be in the hospital for a few days.
-You may need to stay longer if you have problems.
+If there are problems, you may need to stay longer.

-- Get IV nutrition while your intestines heal
+- Give you IV nutrition while your intestines heal

-- Learn how to take care of the stoma
+- Teach you how to take care of the stoma

-During your stay, the healthcare staff will take steps to lower your chance of infection such as:
+During your stay, the care team will take steps to lower your chance of infection such as:

 - Washing their hands